 Aluminized PPE are often used by firefighters (ARFF) and steelworkers as protection against radiant heat.
 Because aluminized fabric is the most effective material to reflect infrared heat waves from a clothing, aluminized PPE are highly recommended for all the people working in a high temperature environment.
 However, unlike other types of clothing, aluminized garments cannot be laundered.
-This makes them difficult to clean and to maintain.
+This makes them difficult to clean and to decontaminate.
 Properly inspecting, cleaning and repairing your proximity suit is essential to its safety and efficiency.

 Why is it important to take care of your aluminized PPE?

 A dirty aluminized PPE suit can considerably alter its comfort and its ability to protect you.
 Not properly maintained, a suit can end up being very uncomfortable, diminishing your efficiency at work, increasing risks, and having a shorter lifespan.
 For instance, a dusty suit may obstruct the reflective surface of the outer shell, leading to a poor protection against radiant heat.
 A defective zip or a torn coverall may lead to partial exposure to radiant heat that can be associated to dangerous consequences.
 Exposed to toxic smokes, a proximity gear can also carry away carcinogenic particles that can be harmful for the user.

 Sweat inside a PPE not properly cleaned can generate odours.
 Bad smells can create discomfort to the user leading to a lower performance at best or even accidents due to improper usage in the worst case scenario.

 How to clean your aluminized PPE: the Don’ts